How to Network Your Way to Publication

 How to Network in Real Life

-Some of these tips might look a bit simple, but I think face-to-face networking is one of those things that isn’t theoretically difficult, just hard in practice.
+Some of these tips might look simple, but I think face-to-face networking is one of those things that isn’t theoretically difficult, just hard in practice.
 That’s especially true because a lot of writers, myself included, are introverts, so face-to-face networking is not the most natural thing in the world for us.

 There’s four things you need to know how to do: